 WHAT IS PROJECT ANGEL FOOD?

-As a nonprofit agency, we cook and deliver healthy, delicious meals and offer nutrition counseling—all free of charge—to people debilitated by serious illnesses.
-With the philosophy that “food is medicine,” and our main goal is to help people become healthy again through proper nutrition.
+We are a nonprofit agency that cooks and delivers healthy, delicious meals and offers nutrition counseling—all free of charge—to people debilitated by serious illnesses.
+“Food is Medicine” is our philosophy, and our main goal is to help people become healthy again through proper nutrition.
 We provide people with the right foods so they can focus on healing and staying healthy.

 WHO DOES PROJECT ANGEL FOOD SERVE?